da-luce/ece4760_final_project/webpage/index.md

 where $t$ is the time it takes for a photon to travel to the object and back (time-of-flight), and $c$ is the speed of light.

 Additional environmental factors aside from Rayleigh scattering can interfere with the ToF's measurements.
 Ambient light sources, for example, could possibly emit photons that would interfere with the sensor's ability to detect its own emitted photons that have reflected off objects.
 And, the properties of the objects being scanned could potentially impact the quality of the sensor's readings.
 It is well-known that shiny objects, including metal, are good reflectors of IR radiation.
-It thus stands to reason that shiny objects could potentially provide more accurate distance measurements compared to darker objects, which typically absorb infrared radiation.
+It thus stands to reason that shiny objects could potentially provide more accurate distance measurements compared to darker objects, which oftentimes absorb infrared radiation.

 During laboratory experiments, objects farther away from the sensor provided less accurate distance measurements, illustrating the potentially deleterious effects of Rayleigh scattering and ambient light sources: if an object is farther away from the sensor, environmental obstacles presumably have more opportunity/time to interfere with the sensor's measurements.

-Finally, the ToF sensor characteristics include physical phenomena that are important for achieving accurate distance measurements.
+Finally, the ToF sensor includes characteristics that help to facilitate accurate measurements.
 The sensor employs the use of Single Photon Avalanche Diodes (SPADs) to detect reflected light [@clark_vl53l4cx].
 This type of photodiode is quite useful for detecting reflected photons.
 The diode is reverse-biased beyond its breakdown voltage, causing the presence of a strong electric field.
 A photon entering the depletion region of the diode can thus incite a current (avalanche) [@cova_apd].
 This avalanche effect/current helps the sensor to accurately detect the arrival of its emitted/reflected photons [@cova_apd].
 Below is a diagram illustrating this effect.
 Note that SPADs operate above the breakdown voltage in the Geiger regime, allowing for the aforementioned "avalanche" [@charbon_spad]:

 ![Diagram of SPAD](SPAD_Diagram.png)

-The VL53L4CX Time-of-Flight Sensor houses an array of SPADS, utilizing their photodetecting abilities to extract accurate distance measurements of surrounding terrain [@clark_vl53l4cx].
+The VL53L4CX Time-of-Flight Sensor houses an array of SPADS, utilizing their photodetecting abilities to extract accurate distance measurements from surrounding terrain [@clark_vl53l4cx].

 Thus a number of factors demonstrate how ToF sensors can effectively scan terrain for scientific applications, providing both inspiration and a rationale for the *PicoScope* Project.